Names of the American Civil War: Names of battles and armies

 There is a disparity between the sides in naming some of the battles of the war.
 The Union forces frequently named battles for bodies of water or other natural features that were prominent on or near the battlefield, but Confederates most often used the name of the nearest town or artificial landmark.
-The historian Shelby Foote explained that many Northerners were urban and regarded bodies of water as noteworthy, but many Southerners were rural and regarded towns as noteworthy.
-That caused many battles to have two widely-used names.
+The novelist and historian Shelby Foote claimed that many Northerners were urban and regarded bodies of water as noteworthy, but many Southerners were rural and regarded towns as noteworthy.
+That caused many battles to have two widely used names.

 However, not all of the disparities are based on those naming conventions.
 Many modern accounts of Civil War battles use the names established by the North.
 However, for some battles, the Southern name has become the standard.
 The National Park Service occasionally uses the Southern names for its battlefield parks located in the South, such as Manassas and Shiloh.
 In general, naming conventions were determined by the victor of the battle.
 Examples of battles with dual names are shown in the table.

 Civil War armies were also named in a manner reminiscent of the battlefields since Northern armies were frequently named for major rivers (Army of the Potomac, Army of the Tennessee, Army of the Mississippi), and Southern armies for states or geographic regions (Army of Northern Virginia, Army of Tennessee, Army of Mississippi).

 Units smaller than armies were named differently in many cases.
 Corps were usually written out (First Army Corps or simply First Corps), but a postwar convention developed to designate Union corps by using Roman numerals (XI Corps).
 Often, particularly with Southern armies, corps were more commonly known by the name of the leader (Hardee's Corps, Polk's Corps).

 Union brigades were given numeric designations (1st, 2nd, etc.), but Confederate brigades were frequently named after their commanding general (Hood's Brigade, Gordon's Brigade).
 Confederate brigades so named retained the name of the original commander even when they were commanded temporarily by another man; for example, at the Battle of Gettysburg, Hoke's Brigade was commanded by Isaac Avery and Nicholl's Brigade by Jesse Williams.
 Nicknames were common in both armies, such as the Iron Brigade and the Stonewall Brigade.

 Union artillery batteries were generally named numerically and Confederate batteries by the name of the town or county in which they were recruited (Fluvanna Artillery).
 Again, they were often simply referred to by their commander's name (Moody's Battery, Parker's Battery).